pschake34/NotSoBasicOnshapeCAD/README.md

 ### Reflection

 The trucks were more complicated than the deck, taking significantly more time to create.
 I did make a mistake during this process, initially designing the baseplate backwards and having to completely redo it in reverse.
-I did feel that the instructions for this part could have benefited from being split into several different parts, because such a large list of instructions is both daunting and difficult to navigate, two attributes which are not terribly beneficial for beginners.
+I also felt that the instructions for this part could have benefited from being split into several different parts because such a large list of instructions is both daunting and difficult to navigate, two attributes which are not terribly beneficial for beginners.

 <br>
 <br>